makew0rld/didder/didder.1.md

 Read about **\--recolor** if you haven't already.

 It's easy to mess up a dithered image by scaling it manually.
-It's best to scale the image to the size you want before dithering (externally, or with **\--width** and/or **\--height**), and then leave it
+It's best to scale the image to the size you want before dithering (externally, or with **\--width** and/or **\--height**), and then leave it.

 If you need to scale it up afterward, use **\--upscale**, rather than another tool.
 This will prevent image artifacts or blurring.